fauzaanu/Telegram-Backup/readme.md

 # Telegram Backup

 Telegram has an unlimited cloud file storage.
 The limit however is a per file limit which is 2GB for normal users & 4GB for premium users.
-Most of our files that are important and need to be backed up are not more than a GB.
-A 2k Quality Movie File goes upto to 3GB on average.
 So Telegram seems to be a good place to backup files. & This is a tool to do just that.

 ## Telethon is used
 A user account is used because Bots have limits and users dont.
 And premium users get extra 2GB while there isnt anything like a premium bot yet.
 Telethon seems to achieve this fairly easily.